- Company

 Having a background in graphic design would definitely give me a certain advantage as I had to work on honing my core design skills on top of everything else.
 But product design is not just about “making things pretty” and the strategy precedes aesthetics, even though they go hand in hand.
 So the way I try to look at it is, that I was able to start with a clean slate and learn how to design with purpose right from the beginning.

 For example, let’s look at Dribbble (*a social platform for designers).
-You can find there many beautiful and creative designs, but often they don’t serve their objective, and most probably they would not create a good digital experience for their users.
+You can find many beautiful and creative designs, but often they don’t serve their objective, and most probably they would not create a good digital experience for their users.

 What was the most challenging part of your career change?

 To figure out how to start and what to learn first.
 I had some previous experience with building digital products, but in two years I forgot almost everything and I had to go back to square one.
-The problem is, that demand for Product designers is high and naturally there are hundreds of courses and boot camps to choose from and many of those are based primarily on theory.
+The problem is, that the demand for Product designers is high and naturally there are hundreds of courses and boot camps to choose from and many of those are based primarily on theory.
 It’s important to understand the design principles, but it’s more important to be able to apply them.

 I spent a crazy amount of time watching content about layouts, colors, and typesetting without being able to create something decent.
-When in reality, the only thing which could actually make me grow was to practice.
+When in reality, the only thing that could actually make me grow was to practice.
 So that’s what I am focusing on right now.

 You mentioned you currently live in Belgium.
 How did you end up working at Sudolabs?